BGuerrero825/Cyber-Notes/Offensive Security/Stack Overflows and DEP Bypass.md

 - Mona (not covered because it doesn't support Python3 or 64-bit)

 ### Debugger Automation: Pykd
 A Python based WinDbg extension with APIs to automate debugging and crash analysis.
-Makes finding ROP gadgets a lot easier with the below script.
+Makes finding ROP gadgets a lot easier with the below script that runs within the debugger.

+Link to the script HERE <-------

 High level logic:
 1. Accept the name of a module (application) and find it in memory